 For uninfected stands, the best way to slow the impact of any future chalara infection is to promote fast, healthy growth of selected trees.
 This will not prevent the onset of the disease if spores are present, but will maximise the timber value at the time of felling.

 It is therefore essential to ensure high standards of establishment and silviculture.
-Guidance on this can be found in 'Managing Native Broadleaved Woodland', (available from The Stationery Office), or in 'Growing Broadleaves for Timber', (available from Forestry Commission Publications - quote stock code FCHB009).
+Guidance on this can be found in 'Managing Native Broadleaved Woodland', (available from The Stationery Office), and in 'Growing Broadleaves for Timber'.

 This should be carried out in combination with:

 - adhering to biosecurity measures to reduce the spread of chalara; and